rdinch/MathResourceStudio-Help/docs/activities/Fractions/fractions-and-decimals.md

 Answers in lowest terms

-Â· To make sure answers are shown in their simplest form, check the box labeled "Answers in Lowest Terms" in the options panel.
+· To make sure answers are shown in their simplest form, check the box labeled "Answers in Lowest Terms" in the options panel.

-Â· If you want to allow answers that are equivalent but not simplified, uncheck the "Answers in Lowest Terms" box in the options panel.
+· If you want to allow answers that are equivalent but not simplified, uncheck the "Answers in Lowest Terms" box in the options panel.

 Control the answer decimals